LGBTQ rights in Guyana: Growing tolerance

-The majority of Guyanese people now accept or tolerate LGBT persons, according to the findings of an October 2022 poll named "perceptions and attitudes towards LGBT Persons in Guyana" commissioned by the Society Against Sexual Orientation Discrimination (SASOD) "hatred" of LGBT people had decreased from 25% in 2013 to 12%.
-Additionally, 72.4% of respondents said they accept and tolerate LGBT persons (compared with 34.5 per cent in 2013).
+The majority of Guyanese people now accept or tolerate LGBTQ persons, according to the findings of an October 2022 poll named "perceptions and attitudes towards LGBT Persons in Guyana" commissioned by the Society Against Sexual Orientation Discrimination (SASOD) "hatred" of LGBTQ people had decreased from 25% in 2013 to 12%.
+Additionally, 72.4% of respondents said they accept and tolerate LGBTQ persons (compared with 34.5 per cent in 2013).
 A total of 1,070 respondents were interviewed for the poll, which was conducted across most regions in Guyana, constituting a representative sample of the population in line with the national census.
 It concluded that "LGBT acceptance was increasing in Guyana".

 Religiosity

-Compared to populations in Western countries, LGBT people in Guyana tend to be more religious.
-According to the 2013 CADRES study, 83% of LGBT Bahá’ís, and 80% of LGBT Jews are actively involved in religious activities, followed by Hindus (69%), Baptists (62%), evangelical Christians (59%), Muslims (48%), and non-evangelical Christians (26%).
+Compared to populations in Western countries, LGBTQ people in Guyana tend to be more religious.
+According to the 2013 CADRES study, 83% of LGBTQ Baháʼís, and 80% of LGBTQ Jews are actively involved in religious activities, followed by Hindus (69%), Baptists (62%), evangelical Christians (59%), Muslims (48%), and non-evangelical Christians (26%).